Hubbs Children's Literature Conference 2020

 The annual Hubbs Children’s Literature Conference is designed for parents, teachers, students, librarians, writers and others interested in encouraging the use of quality children's literature in homes, schools, and communities.
 The conference also provides an opportunity to share information and learn how to better meet the educational needs of youth.
-The 27th annual conference will feature Nikki Grimes and Bao Phi.
+The 28th annual conference will feature Nikki Grimes and Bao Phi.
 New this year, the conference will be a half-day event featuring a reduced registration fee!

 About the Speakers

 Nikki Grimes is a New York Times bestselling author and the recipient of the 2017 Children's Literature Legacy Award, the 2016 Virginia Hamilton Literary Award, and the 2006 NCTE Award for Excellence in Poetry for Children.
 Her distinguished works include the much-honored books Garvey's Choice, ALA Notable book What is Goodbye?, Coretta Scott King Award winner Bronx Masquerade, and Coretta Scott King Author Honor books Jazmin's Notebook, Talkin' About Bessie, Dark Sons, Words with Wings, and The Road to Paris.
 Creator of the popular Meet Danitra Brown, Ms. Grimes lives in Corona, California.